Yoctol/bottender/docs/the-basics-session.md

 }
 ```

-Even though we use state variable to render the message content, it always gets `Count: 1` as result.
+Even though we use the state variable to render the message content, it always gets `Count: 1` as the result.
 That's why step 3 is necessary.

 3. Set state value using `context.setState()`: